 Here are a few examples of what happens when you DON’T say a voiced sound correctly:

 ~When you say the word save it sounds like safe.

 ~When you say the word bed it sounds like bet.

 ~When you say the word eyes it sounds like ice.

 Your words will sound confusing to the American listen if you don’t voice the /v/, /d/ & /z/ sounds.

 Vowels before voiced consonants are really long!

 You also need to be aware that vowel sounds that occur before voiced consonants are lengthened.→ They are articulated longer than you probably say them now.

-This is another KEY FEATURE of American English that most Asian language speakers never learned.
+This is another KEY FEATURE of American English that most Asian language speakers never learned (Vietnamese, Chinese, Japanese & Korean)

-☆ Finally, take a look at MORE POSTS on this blog.
-You are sure to find other TIPS that will help you speak more clearly. ☆
+☆ Finally, take a look at MORE POSTS on this blog by choosing a link below.
+I post proven techniques that will help you speak more clearly. ☆